Spin Constraints on 4U 1630-47 via combined Continuum Fitting and Reflection methods: a comparative study using Frequentist and Bayesian statistics: Spectral analysis with statistics

-The residuals are showing structures near the iron line region and Compton hump, indicating the need to add a reflection model to properly account for these physical processes.
-Hence, we used \texttt{relxillCp} to account for them \citep{Garcia:2013lxa}.
+In this step, we observed reflection features in the fit residuals.
+The residuals show structures near the iron line region and the Compton hump, indicating the need to add a reflection model to properly account for these physical processes.
+Hence, we used \texttt{relxillCp} to account for them \citep{Garcia:2013lxa}. $R_{\rm in}$ is fixed at the ISCO radius. $R_{\rm out}$ is fixed at 400 $r_{\rm g}$.
+The emissivity index, when left as a free parameter, remains unconstrained, so we set it to 3 for our parameter estimation.

 Our final model for analysis takes the form: \texttt{mbpo * TBabs * pcfabs * xstar * (gauss + relxillCp + simplcutx * kerrbb)}.
 The black hole spin and disk inclination angle parameters of the \texttt{relxillCp} model are linked to those in the \texttt{kerrbb} model.
 The parameters for the incident coronal emission ($\Gamma$ and $kT_{\rm e}$) are linked to those in the \texttt{simplcutx} model.
 The reflection fraction parameter in \texttt{relxillCp} is set to $-1$.
 Thus, the model only returns the reflection component.
 The other parameters are the disk ionization parameter ($\log(\xi)$), the iron abundance in units of the solar value ($A_{\rm Fe}$), the disk electron density ($n_{\rm e}$), and the normalization parameter.
 This model combines the constraining power of both the continuum fitting and the reflection methods.
 Similar models have been applied to MAXI J1820+070 to understand the accretion geometry \citep{Fan2024ApJ...969...61F}, and to GRS 1716--249 to test general relativity \citep{Zhang2022ApJ...924...72Z}.

-This model provides a good fit to the data, with $\chi^2/\nu= 944.6/909$ and there are no noticeable residuals (second from bottom panel of Figure~\ref{model}).
+This model provides a good fit to the data, with $\chi^2/\nu= 944.6/909$, and there are no noticeable residuals (second from bottom panel of Figure~\ref{model}).
 Then we apply the final model to all three observations.
 We obtain a good fit for each observation.
 All the best-fit parameter values are listed in Table~\ref{CP}.
 The residuals to the best-fit models are shown in the left panels of Figure~\ref{fig:delchi}.
 With this model, we measure a high BH spin ($a_*>0.93$) and a relatively high disk inclination angle ($i\sim 50^{\circ}$).
 The power-law emission is weak, with a scattering fraction $<$ 5\% and a very soft photon index ($\Gamma>2.8$).
 We also obtain a disk density around 10$^{18}$~cm$^{-3}$.